ChauEric/nginx-2420/Assignment3p1.md

 </html>
 ```

-If that is not the case, substitute your path instead.
+Finally, access your web server by entering into the browser, your droplet's IP address.